Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

 \subsection{Parameters and priors}

-We constrain the posterior probability distributions of the parameters of interest for two cosmological models: flat $\Lambda$CDM and $w_{0}w_{a}$CDM.
-The latter is characterised by a redshift-dependent dark energy equation-of-state parameter $w(z)=w_{0} + w_{a}(1-a)$ \citep{CPL_1, CPL_2}, where $w_{0}$ is the equation of state today, and $w_{a}$ quantifies the dependence with redshift.
+We constrained the posterior probability distributions of the parameters of interest for two cosmological models: a flat $\Lambda$CDM and $w_{0}w_{a}$CDM.
+The latter is characterised by a redshift-dependent dark energy equation-of-state parameter $w(z)=w_{0} + w_{a}(1-a)$, where $w_{0}$ is the equation of state today and $w_{a}$ quantifies the dependence with redshift \citep{CPL_1, CPL_2}.
 The $\Lambda$CDM model corresponds to the special case where $w_{0}=-1$ and $w_{a}=0$.
-We vary three cosmological parameters for the flat $\Lambda$CDM case: the total matter density in units of physical density, $\Omega_{\rm m}h^{2}$, the Hubble parameter, $h$, and the amplitude of the primordial scalar density perturbations, $A_{\rm{s}}$.
-In the case of $w_{0}w_{a}$CDM, in addition to these three cosmological parameters, we also vary $w_{0}$ and $w_{a}$.
-We fix the values of the other cosmological parameters to reduce computation time, since these are not that well constrained by $3\times 2$\,pt analyses.
+We varied three cosmological parameters for the flat $\Lambda$CDM case: the total matter density in units of physical density, $\Omega_{\rm m}h^{2}$; the Hubble parameter, $h$; and the amplitude of the primordial scalar density perturbations, $A_{\rm{s}}$.
+In the case of the $w_{0}w_{a}$CDM, in addition to these three cosmological parameters, we also varied $w_{0}$ and $w_{a}$.
+We fixed the values of the other cosmological parameters to reduce computation time since they are not that well constrained by $3\times 2$\,pt analyses.
 However, we note that in real data analysis, these parameters are usually sampled.
-We fix both the baryonic and the curvature density in physical units, $\Omega_{\rm b}h^{2}$ and $\Omega_{k}h^{2}$, the spectral index of the primordial power spectrum, $n_{\rm s}$, and the optical depth of reionisation, $\tau$.
-We set the number of massive neutrinos to one, with $N_{\rm {eff}} = 3.046$ and $\Sigma m_{\nu} = 0.06\,\rm{eV}/c^{2}$, where this minimum mass arises from that allowed by oscillation experiments \citep{Review_particle_physics}. \texttt{CosmoSIS} also allows deriving some extra cosmological parameters, such as $\sigma_{8}$ and $S_{8} \equiv \sigma_8 \sqrt{\Omega_{\rm m}/{0.3}}$, where the former quantifies the amplitude of matter perturbations and the latter captures the $\Omega_{\rm m}$--$\sigma_8$ degeneracy that \gls{wl} measurements are most sensitive to.
+Restricting the inference to this reduced parameter space allowed us to isolate modelling-induced biases without the additional impact of projection effects arising from poorly constrained parameter directions.
+If extra cosmological parameters were allowed to vary, degeneracies between constrained and unconstrained directions could partially project or amplify modelling biases, potentially modifying the parameter shifts obtained for a given scale cut \citep{DESY6_modelling}.
+The shifts reported in this work should therefore be interpreted as being obtained in the absence of such projection effects.